i ponder the season

 it was also so lovely to get to talk to other comics creators and get advice from them. making comics and graphic novels is difficult, there are a whole lot of different skills you have to have in order to execute them well! i'm sure the same could be said for movies and TV, which are also kind of a combination of writing/visual arts skills, but comics just feel different somehow. i learned so much from fellow exhibitors and i feel so lucky.

-i've been making shorter self-pub comics for fun for a few years now and although all of them were nonfiction and autobiographical, it feels like they set me up pretty well for my long(er) form fiction comic. i did feel a bit insecure about it (it's my first one after all!) but i finally let myself reread it last week for the first time since i submitted it and i actually think i did awesome given it being my first one. tochinperegrineworld is REAL and it's all thanks to my 10 million zoo comics ^_^ okayyy tldr; i had so much fun and i learned so much making my comic for SBCF 2025. please read my comic i am so proud of it.
+i've been making shorter self-pub comics for fun for a few years now and although all of them were nonfiction and autobiographical, it feels like they set me up pretty well for my long(er) form fiction comic. i did feel a bit insecure about it (it's my first one after all!) but i finally let myself reread it last week for the first time since i submitted it and i actually think i did awesome given it being my first one. tochinperegrineworld is REAL and it's all thanks to my 10 million zoo comics ^_^ okayyy tldr; i had so much fun and i learned so much making my comic for sbcf 2025.

 scholarship